ksclarke/freelib-build-tools/README.md

 # FreeLib-Build-Tools

 This project is a collection of resources which are imported into, and used by, other projects.
-Included are [Checkstyle](http://maven.apache.org/plugins/maven-checkstyle-plugin/) configuration files, [Code Formatter](http://help.eclipse.org/indigo/index.jsp?topic=%2Forg.eclipse.jdt.doc.user%2Freference%2Fpreferences%2Fjava%2Fcodestyle%2Fref-preferences-formatter.htm) settings files for Eclipse, [JBake](http://jbake.org/) site template files, a core set of dependencies.
+Included are [Checkstyle](http://maven.apache.org/plugins/maven-checkstyle-plugin/) configuration files, [Code Formatter](http://help.eclipse.org/indigo/index.jsp?topic=%2Forg.eclipse.jdt.doc.user%2Freference%2Fpreferences%2Fjava%2Fcodestyle%2Fref-preferences-formatter.htm) settings files for Eclipse, [JBake](http://jbake.org/) site template files, and a core set of dependencies.

 Projects that want to take advantage of these resources (probably just other FreeLibrary projects) can configure this project as their parent in their `pom.xml` file.
 For instance: